ryuichi7/Tummy_topics/NOTES.md

 2. make modal for user to edit recipe? or give editing capabilites
 3. finish ansynchronous rating abilities
 4. ability to search by rating?
+5. fix load comments button. should only show when there are more items to be loaded

+6. why can't I delete comment right after creation with remote: true?
+7. recipe ingredients attributes: find better way to deal with updating field(not using #persisted?)

+fix error fields
+refactor controllers create action to use. (i.e. current_user.build_recipe...)